MihailCosmin/AutoMonkey/README.md

 1. You can connect multiple click (or rightclick) actions together by using the "chain" function.
 Just by doing this you can generally automate most of the tasks you would do on a daily basis.

-    There are 2 main ways to click, either by giving the coordinates of the position where to click or by giving the filename of the image you want to click on:
+    There are 2 main ways to click, either by giving the coordinates of the position where to click or by giving the filename of the image you want to click on

     1.1.
-Clicking by coordinates:
+Clicking by coordinates

         1.1.1.
-In order to find the coordinates of a position on the screen you can use the "track_mouse" function or the PositionTracker class.
+In order to find the coordinates of a position on the screen you can use the "track_mouse" function or the PositionTracker class

         ```
             from automonkey import track_mouse